ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-crud.md

     baseHP: 35,
     category: "Mouse Pokemon",
   };
+  console.log("HERE");
-  const created = await SimplePokemon.create(pikachu);
+  const created = await db.SimplePokemon.create(pikachu);
+  console.log("HERE");

   console.log('Pikachu was saved to the database!');
-  console.log(created); // Not recommended, since Sequelize instances have a lot of things attached.
+  // console.log(created); // Not recommended, since Sequelize instances have a lot of things attached.
 This might produce a lot of clutter. console.log(created.toJSON()); // The recommended way to log an instance, but do note that this might still log sensitive data stored in database.
+Need processing.
+}

+module.exports = createPikachu;
 ```

 Upon a successful save, the result of the `create` method is a promise which resolves to the saved.